daniele3b/SafeWater/Assignment3/tech.md

 }
 ```

-The main function is used to initialize a shell with the "classic commands" of a Linux terminal for network monitoring and configuration, but with a personalized command: **con**.
-It is used to connect to the broker and start to generate random data to send to AWS by Mosquitto broker.
-Below, it's possible to see the **con function** explained.
+The main function is used to initialize a shell with the "classic commands" of a Linux terminal,furthermore it will create a thread that is represented by values_generation function that represents the **main loop**.